Azure/azure-openapi-validator/CONTRIBUTING.md

     - `<api-version>` of `package-2023-07`,
     - and `<path-to-autorest-config-file>` of `/mnt/vss/_work/1/azure-rest-api-specs/specification/deviceupdate/resource-manager/readme.md`.
       - You must replace `/mnt/vss/_work/1/azure-rest-api-specs/` with your local repo clone path for local execution.
-      - **IMPORTANT**: the path must be relative to current directory and start with a dot.
-For example, if you are in `/mnt/vss/_work/1/azure-rest-api-specs/specification`, use `./deviceupdate/resource-manager/readme.md`.

 As a result, this information can be used to build the following example local execution command, using the template from `How to locally reproduce a LintDiff failure occurring on a PR`: